-Another rule when eating with chopsticks is that one should avoid placing them in an “X” shape.
+Another rule when eating with chopsticks in Japan is that one should avoid placing them in an “X” shape.
 It is said that crossed chopsticks represent death itself in China.
 While Japan may not associate this practice with death, it is still generally considered bad manners to cross your chopsticks.
 Whenever possible, try to remember to keep them in a parallel position whether they are in your hands or placed down.

 Chopstick Etiquette: More than Rules; a Window into Japanese Culture

 There are many traditions and practices foreigners may not be aware of when they come to Japan, and this is generally understood and forgiven by the Japanese, as not everyone has the same cultural practices.
 As a foreigner you may be excused for not knowing every Japanese custom, but knowing more about the culture will certainly help you become better acquainted with the country and make a better impression with the people!

 *Prices and options mentioned are subject to change.